NathanWalker/angular-seed-advanced/README.md

 #### Dev Workflow

-You can make changes to files in `src/client` or `nativescript` folders.
-A symbolic link exists between the web `src/client` and the `nativescript` folder so changes in either location are mirrored because they are the same directory inside.
+You can make changes to files in `src/client/app` or `nativescript/src/app` folders.
+A symbolic link exists between the web `src/client/app` and the `nativescript/src/app` folder so changes in either location are mirrored because they are the same directory inside.

-Create `.tns.html` and `.tns.css` NativeScript view files for every web component view file you have.
+Create `.tns.html` and `.tns.scss` NativeScript view files for every web component view file you have.
 You will see an example of the `app.component.html` as a [NativeScript view file here](https://github.com/NathanWalker/angular-seed-advanced/blob/master/src/client/app/components/app.component.tns.html).

+The root module for the mobile app is `nativescript/src/native.module.ts`: `NativeModule`.

 #### Run